 Wells Fargo runs efficiently and has a long history dating back to 1852.
 Today, one of its largest shareholders is Warren Buffett.
 His buy-and-hold-forever strategy is a great sign for preferred stockholders here.

-Alcoa isn’t reliant on only a few customers.
-Its revenue stream is diversified.
-This allows it to pay a safe 8.7% preferred yield.
+Citigroup has a diversified revenue stream.
+This allows it to pay a safe 7.125% dividend.
 And it will continue to pay stockholders for the foreseeable future.

 The Cure for Stock Market Volatility